processdrive/laravel-locale-translate/README.md

 php artisan migrate
 ````

-Run this command in your terminal
+Run this command in your terminal store the local file value to database

 ```
 php artisan translate:filetodb
 ```

-Run this command in your terminal
+Run this command in your terminal retrive the database value

 ```
 php artisan translate:dbtofile